boredzo/vision-ocr/README.md

 > Options:
 > --transpose: Default is to emit one row per image.
 With --transpose, output will be one row per frame: name,value.
 > --header: Default is to emit a header row before any data rows.
 With --no-header, header row will be omitted (this enables concatenating output from multiple runs).
+> --languages=LANGS: LANGS is a comma-separated of ISO language codes to direct the recognizer to favor.

 ## Specifying rectangles